Livl-Corporation/livl-shell/README.md

 ├── bin/
 │   └── livl-shell
 ├── doc/
+│   └── html/
+│       └── index.html
 ├── gcov/
+│   └── report/
+│       └── index.html
 ├── include/
 │   └── file.h
 |   └── ...
 ├── src/
 │   └── file.c
 |   └── ...
+├── livl-shell.1
+├── history.txt
 └── Makefile
 ```

 # 📝 List of insane livl-bash commands

+> 💡 The livl-shell is limited to run max 3 commands in a row.

 - `ls` : list the files in the current directory
 - `cd` : change the current directory